danielbatchford/MineSweeperAI/README.md

 ## About

-This project emulates the classic Minesweeper game and display's a custom algorithm used to visualise a game solve in real time (1 step per game update).
+This project emulates the classic Minesweeper game.
+It generates a minesweeper grid then display's a custom algorithm that visualises and solves a game in real time (1 step per game update).

 Game settings can be changed in `src/danielbatchford/minesweeper/Settings.java`